unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 - **English (`en`)**: Most complete resource set, best for initial development and testing
 - **Proven Ecosystem**: All resource types available with high quality levels
-- **Reference Implementation**: Serves as the model for other gateway languages
+- **Reference Implementation**: Serves as the model for other Strategic Languages

 **Simple Access Strategy**: